SwannSG/Getting-and-Cleaning-Data/README.md

 We write 'means_output' out to a space delimited text file called 'means_output.txt'.
 The codebook for this file is 'means_output_codebook.txt'.

-Finally we self-document the codeboooks by creating 'output_codebook.txt', and 'means_output_codebook.txt'.
+Finally we self-document the codebooks by creating 'output_codebook.txt', and 'means_output_codebook.txt'.
+This is commented out but can be uncommented if codebooks need to be regenerated.

 # Codebooks

-'output_codebook.txt': data values are measurements taken in realtime per feature.
+*'output_codebook.txt'*: data values are measurements taken in real-time per feature.

-'means_output_codebook.txt': data values represent the mean value for each feature.
+*'means_output_codebook.txt'*: data values represent the mean value for each feature.
 The mean is taken per feature per subject per activity.

 These documents should be read in conjunction with the Samsung documents README.txt, features_info.txt, and activity_labels_codebook.txt.
+For continuity we use the same feature names that Samsung documentation uses.

 # Program Output